Available in VPC

 Set event

-You can specify event rules and set notifications for MySQL Server in VPC through NAVER Cloud's Cloud Insight.
+You can specify event rules and set notifications for MySQL Server in the VPC environment through NAVER Cloud's Cloud Insight.

 Event Rule settings

 If you use Cloud Insight, NAVER Cloud Platform's specialized service for monitoring, then you can set more detailed Event Rules for MySQL Servers and monitor them.
-The events collected by the rules set by the user can be checked from the Cloud Insight dashboard.
+Events collected according to the rules you configure are available on the Cloud Insight dashboard.

 Additional fees apply when you subscribe to Cloud Insight.
-For an introduction on Cloud Insight and details about its pricing plans, see Services > Management & Governance > Cloud Insight in the NAVER Cloud Platform portal.
+For more information on Cloud Insight introduction and pricing, see Services > Management & Governance > Cloud Insight on the NAVER Cloud Platform portal.

-For how to set Event Rule on MySQL Server in Cloud Insight and check it on dashboard, see Cloud Insight user guide.
+For more information on how to set Event Rule on MySQL Server in Cloud Insight and check it on the dashboard, see Cloud Insight user guide.

 Default Metric indicator